A model-agnostic analysis of hybrid stars with reactive interfaces: The role of interface reactions on stellar stability

+being $r_t$ its radial position and $p_0^\prime$ the pressure's radial derivative in the unperturbed configuration \cite*{Pereira:2017rmp}\footnote{A non-relativistic version of Eqs. \eqref{xislow} and \eqref{xirapid} was first derived in Ref. \cite{Haensel1989}.
+Similar relativistic conditions were obtained in Ref. \cite{Karlovini:2003xi} in the context of elastic stars.
+However, no connection between Eq. \eqref{xislow} (slow conversions) and extended stellar stability was established in these works. }.

-In general, stellar configurations are stable under small radial perturbations if the frequency $\omega_{0}$ of the fundamental mode verifies $\omega_{0}^2 \geq 0$ \cite{Chandrasekhar:1964zz}.
-For cold catalyzed stars, changes of stability ($\omega_{0}=0$) occur at maxima or minima in the $M-\epsilon_c$ diagram, being $\epsilon_c$ the energy density at the NS center.
+The existence of junction conditions embodying the conversion speed has strong consequences for the dynamic stability of hybrid stars.
+In particular, it can be shown that in the case of slow conversions, the maximum mass star is no longer the one that separates stable configurations from unstable ones, as we explain below.
+For cold catalyzed stars, it is known that changes of stability ($\omega_{0}=0$) occur at maxima or minima in the $M-\epsilon_c$ diagram, being $\epsilon_c$ the energy density at the NS center.
 Thus, the following static stability criterion holds \cite{Harrison1965}:

-However, if perturbed matter is out of thermodynamic equilibrium, changes of stability do not occur necessarily at critical points and Eqs.~\eqref{dMdE_c_1} and \eqref{dMdE_c_2} may fail \citep{Gourgoulhon,Pereira:2017rmp}.
-This is the case of HSs with sharp density discontinuities and \textit{slow interface conversions}, where $\omega_{0}$ can be a real number (indicating stability) even if $\partial M/\partial \epsilon_c < 0$ \cite{VasquezFlores:2012vf, Pereira:2017rmp, Mariani:2019vve, Tonetto:2020bie, Pereira:2020cmv, Rodriguez:2020fhf, Parisi:2020qfs,DiClemente2020}.
-HSs that are stable even if $\partial M/\partial \epsilon_c < 0$ will be called \emph{slow-stable} (SS) configurations or SS hybrid stars (SSHSs).
-On the contrary, Eqs.~\eqref{dMdE_c_1} and \eqref{dMdE_c_2} remain valid in HSs with rapid interface conversions since perturbed matter is in thermodynamic equilibrium at all times \cite{Pereira:2017rmp}.

-In this work, we study HSs focusing on the role of the interface conversion speed on their dynamic stability and taking into account current observational constraints.